Murugavl/liver_cancer_detection/README.md

 <h4>3.
 Model Training and Evaluation:</h4>

-   After loading the dataset, you'll train multiple machine learning models (Logistic Regression, KNN, Random Forest, etc.).
+   <p> &emsp; After loading the dataset, you'll train multiple machine learning models (Logistic Regression, KNN, Random Forest, etc.).
-   Evaluate each model based on metrics like accuracy and AUC (Area Under the Curve).
+   Evaluate each model based on metrics like accuracy and AUC (Area Under the Curve).</p>

 <h4>4.
 Results:</h4>

-   The best-performing model in the project was XGBoost, which achieved the highest AUC score.
+   <p> &emsp; The best-performing model in the project was XGBoost, which achieved the highest AUC score.
-   Visualize the ROC curves to compare the performance of different algorithms.
+   Visualize the ROC curves to compare the performance of different algorithms.</p>

 <h2>Future Work</h2>

-  * Experiment with feature selection techniques to improve model performance.
+  <p> &emsp; * Experiment with feature selection techniques to improve model performance.</p>
-  * Tune hyperparameters of the machine learning models for better results.
+  <p> &emsp; * Tune hyperparameters of the machine learning models for better results.</p>
-  * Try different datasets or ensemble methods for potential improvements.
+  <p> &emsp; * Try different datasets or ensemble methods for potential improvements.</p>